 When HEIR TO THE EMPIRE landed in bookstores, it was an instant sensation.
-It went straight to #1 on the New York Times bestseller list and stayed there.
+It leaped onto the New York Times bestseller list and stayed there.
 We heard that at a couple of megastores, customers were actually helping the staff uncrate cartons to get at their copies.
 It turned out that after eight years, there was a huge pent-up demand for new STAR WARS stories, untapped by anyone else.
 We had put a bargain price on the first printing to help get the book kicked off (I have a copy with the original low-price-promoting “belly band” still affixed: wonder if it qualifies for Sotheby’s yet?); at each reprint we nudged the retail price up a little bit, until it cost as much as a regular hardcover.
 The torrent of customers remained at full strength.
 As with the smash success of New Line Cinema’s THE FELLOWSHIP OF THE RING years later, the initial hardcover publication of HEIR TO THE EMPIRE alone earned back Bantam’s entire guarantee to Lucasfilm for the whole literary trilogy and thus started paying royalties: all else – a paperback reprint, an audio version, and two more new books – was gravy, after normal overhead.
 (Editing, proofing, buying paper, printing, binding, shipping, distributing, etc. You incur such costs with every single book, even the Holy Bible.
 Well, you might retain the original edit there.)

 In other words, STAR WARS was white-hot once again.
 Or maybe it had never cooled off at all; it was just that nobody was obliging with new stories.
-And, of course, Timothy Zahn hit a homer, crafting a terrific cosmic-scale epic that had the look and feel of STAR WARS.
+And, of course, Tim Zahn hit a homer, crafting a terrific cosmic-scale epic that had the look and feel of STAR WARS.
 There is a direct causal link between the publication of this novel and LFL’s three prequel movies.

 Soon Galoob, Hasbro, Dark Horse Comics, and other licensees got on – or, for some, back on – the STAR WARS train, and Bantam eagerly contracted for more books.
 From the beginning, Lou and Betsy Mitchell, who edited the Zahn trilogy, had a clear idea of how the program might differ from Pocket’s STAR TREK franchise.
 First, they would put a lid on frequency of publication, in order to make each release an important event (and give each book a better chance of making the New York Times bestseller list; every single Bantam STAR WARS novel did exactly that).
 Hardcovers would henceforth be self-contained stories, while paperback original tales would appear in the form of trilogies, to be completed within a year.
 For authors, they insisted on finding established sf pros who happened to like STAR WARS; the pro part came first.
 (Tim Zahn was a Hugo winner, for example.)